nikeshgitpro611/nodejs/Maximilian Schwarzmüller/GraphQl/README.md

 **REST** is straightforward, easy to cache, and suitable for simple applications.

 **GraphQL** offers flexibility, reduces data transfer overhead, and is ideal for complex, real-time applications where the client needs precise control over the data.

+Note :
+1. Use post for getting Data.
+2. Fetching, prepares and return Data
+3. Only Single End Point(Typicaly/Graphql).

 > **When to use GraphQL:**